-It’s useful to remember that cost estimation is done at the planning stage and, therefore, everything is not yet set in stone.
-In many cases, project teams come up with multiple solutions for a project, and cost estimation helps them decide which way to go.
+It’s useful to remember that cost estimation is done at the planning stage and, therefore, everything is not yet concrete.
+In many cases, project teams come up with multiple solutions for a project, and cost estimation helps them decide how to proceed.
 There are many costing methodologies, such as activity-based costing, job costing, and lifecycle costing that help perform this comparative analysis.

 Lifecycle costing, for instance, considers the complete end-to-end lifecycle of a project.
 In IT projects, for example, maintenance costs are often ignored, but lifecycle costing looks long-term and accounts for resource usage until the end of the cycle.
 Similarly, in manufacturing projects, the goal is to minimize future service costs and replacement charges.

 Sometimes the estimation process also allows teams to evaluate and reduce costs.
 Value engineering, for example, helps to gain the optimal value from a project while bringing costs down.

 Cost budgeting can be viewed as part of estimation or as its own separate process.
 Budgeting is the process of allocating costs to a certain chunk of the project, such as individual tasks or modules, for a specific time period.
 Budgets include contingency reserves allocated to manage unexpected costs.

 For example, let’s say the total costs estimated for a project that runs over three years is $2 million.
 However, since the budget allocation is a function of time, the project manager decides to consider just the first two quarters for now.
 They identify the work items to be completed and allocate a budget of, say, $35,000 for this time period, and these work items.
 The project manager uses the WBS and some of the estimation methods discussed in the previous section to arrive at this number.